keenanwoodall/asterboids/README.md

 ## Testing

 I'm version controlling the executable that's built during the development process, so if you're on Windows you can run that.
-However I'd recommend just building it just takes a second.
+However I'd recommend just building it, it just takes a second.
 Simply run `odin run src/ asterboids.exe`

 I am developing on Windows and haven't tested on any other platforms so if you run into any issues let me know.